 Drug makers are not limited to hydrophilic active pharmaceutical ingredient (API) moieties, however, as amphiphilic and lipophilic compounds can alternatively be tucked into the vesicle’s lipid bilayers.
 In either case, these custom-made sub-cellular structures are ideal for delivering payloads directly to target cells, knocking on the proverbial cell membrane “door,” and gaining entry into the inner sanctum of the cell through its own protective semipermeable cytoplasmic membrane.
 Once inside, or perched within the cell’s lipid bilayer, the payload (immunological, chemotoxic or virtually anything else) can be released to maximum effect.

-Oncology, especially, has benefitted from advances in liposomal drug delivery.
+Oncology, especially, has benefited from advances in liposomal drug delivery.
 Potent chemotherapeutic payloads can now be targeted directly at aberrant cells, improving the drug’s anti-cancer activity, and helping to limit collateral damage to adjacent healthy cells and tissues.
 The old chemotherapy paradigm can perhaps be characterized as reliant on carpet-bombing the body, with little regard for the risks posed by friendly fire.
 Liposomes allow oncologists to send in “laser-guided missiles” to take out carefully identified, “painted” targets.
 Thus, even crowded “neighborhoods” are spared, while the “bad guys” are taken out.

 Liposomes Drug Delivery System Benefits